Master of Fine Arts - Creative Writing

 MFA of the Americas and the Expanded Field

 The MFA of the Americas is designed to bridge gaps between working and student writers/artists—across cultural and regional divides, geographic and political boundaries, artificial barriers of mode and genre, and individual and collective forms of expression.
-We both engage artistic traditions in the US and reimagine an America inclusive of all hemispheric experiences.
+We engage artistic traditions in and beyond the US while reimagining an America inclusive of all hemispheric experiences.

 Our interdisciplinary curricula in Prose and Poetry in the Expanded Field are critical to this mission.
 The program focuses on the rich narrative, aesthetic, and cultural traditions of the Americas, while challenging students to examine the relationship between the written word and other artistic modes: digital, cinematic, photographic, sculptural, performative, and sound.